 2. It Reduces the Amount of Resources Wasted:

 Globally, the fashion industry uses some 21 trillion gallons of water – or about 2% of the volume of Lake Michigan – each year to manufacture textiles and clothing.
 Cotton, while a natural textile that is biodegradable, is also environmentally demanding.
-Did you know that a single pair of jeans can take between 10,000 and 20,000 gallons of water to make?
+Did you know that a single pair of jeans can take over 1,800 gallons of water to make?
 Beyond that, synthetic fabrics like polyester, nylon and acrylic are produced from oil-derived petrochemicals – not only are they not biodegradable, they’re dependent on fossil fuels.

 3. It Reduces Pollution: